MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 1. At the end of the prior lab, you were on LON-CL2.
 Switch to **LON-CL1**.  <br/>

-	You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+	You should still be logged into LON-CL1 as the **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In **Microsoft Edge**, open a new tab and enter (or copy and paste) the following URL in the address bar: **https://www.microsoft.com/en-us/download/confirmation.aspx?id=53018** <br/>